-Frostbite vs Hypothermia (Symptoms and Stages): Frostbite and hypothermia are two real dangers from cold exposure.
+Frostbite and hypothermia are two real dangers from cold exposure.
 Aside from cold exposure, risk factors for frostbite and hypothermia is alcohol consumption.
 Fingers, toes, ears, and nose are the first parts to freeze.
 Treatment for frost bite and hypothermia includes warming the person.